elvirakinzina/GSH/README.md

 * [License](#license)

 ## Description
-Pipeline for identification for novel human genomic safe harbor sites
+Pipeline for identification for novel human Genomic Safe Harbor (GSH) sites.
+The following criteria were used computationally predict novel GSH:
+- 50kb away from known genes
+- 300kb away from known oncogenes
+- 300kb away from microRNAs
+- Outside lncRNAs, tRNAs, enhancers, centromeres, telomeres, genomic gaps

 ## Features
-Identified safe harbor regions allow for stable and safe expression of a target sequence.
-They can be universally applied to different cell types.
+Identified GSH sites allow for stable and safe expression of genes of interest.
+The universality of the GSH selection criteria allow for the use of these sites in any cell type.

 ## Prerequisites
 - wig2bed and gtf2bed from BEDOPS https://bedops.readthedocs.io/en/latest/content/installation.html#installation
 - bedtools https://bedtools.readthedocs.io/en/latest/content/installation.html